tarzan302/x0root/README.md

 **Hi im Jose.**

-If you are searching for a guy to review or test your tech, I can be that guy.
-And if you are searching for someone who can code for you, I can also be that guy, and I usually want to code for myself or in a small group.
+Offering thorough technology review or testing services.
+Skilled in coding from simple to intermediate levels, working independently or in small teams.